remote-123/Documentation/faq/creating-a-presale-lock/softcap-hardcap.md

 **If you don't reach Softcap/Hardcap and your timer runs out or you press "CANCEL":**

 * Makes all funds claimable back to the people who contributed
-* You will need a new Wallet and Contract for a new presale
+* You will need a new Wallet for a new presale.